CAE Reading and Use of English Practice Test 8 Printable and PDF version

 Border on (v) — to balance on, to be close to.
 Her immense intelligence borders on insanity.

 Severe (adj) — harsh or rigorous; very serious.
-The ambulance delivered to man who had severe wounds.
+The ambulance was called for a man with severe wounds.

 Part 6